luca-bassoricci/gitlab/doc/user/application_security/api_fuzzing/index.md

 **Error message**

+- In job console output
   - `Failed to start session with scanner.
-Please retry, and if the problem persists reach out to support.`  (from job console output)
+Please retry, and if the problem persists reach out to support.`
+- In `gl-api-security-scanner.log`
+  - In [GitLab 15.4 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/367734), `Failed to bind to address http://127.0.0.1:5500: address already in use.`
-- `Failed to bind to address http://[::]:5000: address already in use.` (from debug logs)
+  - In GitLab 15.3 and earlier, `Failed to bind to address http://[::]:5000: address already in use.`

 **Solution**